f5devcentral/f5-velos-training/docs/velos_multitenancy.rst

   :align: center
   :scale: 50%

 For resource provisioning, you can use **Recommended** settings or **Advanced** settings.
 Recommended, will allocate the minimum amount of memory in proportion the number of vCPUs assigned to the tenant.
-Advanced mode will allow you to customize the memory allocation for this tenant and over allocated if desired, without having to allocate additional vCPUs.
-This is something not possible in VIPRION, but now you can over provision memory assigned to the tenant.
+Advanced mode will allow you to customize the memory allocation for this tenant and over-allocate if desired, without having to allocate additional vCPUs.
+This is something not possible in VIPRION, but now you can over-provision memory assigned to the tenant.
 The default memory allocations for Recommended mode are shown below.

 +---------------------+--------------------+--------------------------+----------------+-----------------+
 | **Tenant Size**     | **Physical Cores** | **Logical Cores (vCPU)** | **Min GB RAM** | **RAM/vCPU**    |